-The application process involves clearly defined transparent requirements.
-However, anyone making an application should seek professional legal and land advice as early as possible.
+Anyone making an application should seek expert legal and land advice as early as possible.

 Investors must provide us with truthful and complete information about themselves and their investment plans.
 They must also keep the commitments they made when applying for consent.